nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Use case: UC02 - List all articles**

 **MSS**
-1. User requests to list articles
+1. User requests to list articles.
-2. PressPlanner lists out all articles
+2. PressPlanner lists out all articles.

    Use case ends.